gnrevolution/dark-states/README.md

     e.
 Click the Save Module Settings button.

-Welcome to Dark Times.
+4. Welcome to Dark Times!
 Navigate to the Compendium Packs sidebar by clicking the book icon located directly to the left of the gear icon that you used to access the Settings sidebar in the top right.

 # Content Overview
 The following Compendiums are available within the module, loaded with official content to help bring your Sprawlrunners games to life.